Haririshikesh/System-Design-Journey/Concepts/Networking Essentials/osi.md

 **Analogy**: The local traffic cop ensuring smooth movement of vehicles on a single street.
 **Example**: Ethernet protocols, MAC addresses, network switches (within a local network).

-> Ensures error-free communication within a local area.
+> Ensures error-free communication within a local area. *Whether it's your web request leaving your computer or the "Hi!" message reaching your router, this layer manages local delivery.*

 ### 3. Network Layer